-- Intermediate Care Facilities for Individuals with Intellectual Disabilities (a 24-hour residential setting including state-supported living centers); - Home and Community-based Services (HCS); and - Texas Home Living.
+- Intermediate Care Facilities for Individuals with Intellectual Disabilities (a 24-hour residential setting including state-supported living centers); - Home and Community-based Services (HCS); and - Texas Home Living.95

 Transition Support Teams (TST) were originally developed to assist people in the transition from an institutional setting (e.g., SSLCs and nursing facilities) into a community setting, but these TSTs have since expanded their reach.
-Because individuals with complex needs often require more experienced staff, HHSC has contracted with eight LIDDAs across Texas to provide support to other LIDDAs and community waiver providers in designated service areas.
+Because individuals with complex needs often require more experienced staff, HHSC has contracted with eight LIDDAs across Texas to provide medical, behavioral, and psychiatric support to other LIDDAs and community IDD waiver providers in designated service areas.